mirage/irmin/doc/irmin-pack/design/layered_store.md

 significantly fewer entries.

-Thus, the proposal would be to work with a map from "virtual extent offset" to "real extent offset".
+Thus, the proposal would be to work with a map from "virtual extent offset" to "real extent offset."

-**Summary:** The prototype implementation of the object store will use a map with an entry for each object.
+**Summary:** The object store's prototype implementation will use a map with an entry for each object.
 For production, we will replace this implementation with one based on extents.
 The sequence of operations for the worker, when calculating reachablility using